marcinms7/Machine-Learning/README.md

 # Machine-Learning
 This repository is for scientific and educational purposes.
 It shows my work on recreating mathematical algorithms and models from academic papers

 1. Bayes Algorithm

-Inspired by academic paper found https://people.eecs.berkeley.edu/~jordan/courses/281A-fall04/lectures/lec-9-30.pdf
+Inspired by the academic paper found here: https://people.eecs.berkeley.edu/~jordan/courses/281A-fall04/lectures/lec-9-30.pdf

 ![f1]